Swing state: Background

 Map of states by partisan lean in the 2024 United States presidential election, weighted relative to the national popular vote margin (1.5% in favor of the Republican nominee, Donald Trump, over the Democratic nominee, Kamala Harris)Legend (darker indicates greater margin):

 In United States presidential elections, each state is free to decide the method by which its electors to the Electoral College will be chosen.
 To increase its voting power in the Electoral College system, every state, with the exceptions of Maine and Nebraska, has adopted a winner-take-all system, where the candidate who wins the most popular votes in a state wins all of that state's electoral votes.

-The expectation was that the candidates would look after the interests of the states with the most electoral votes.
-However, in practice, most voters tend not to change party allegiance from one election to the next, leading presidential candidates to concentrate their limited time and resources campaigning in those states that they believe they can swing towards them or stop states from swinging away from them, and not to spend time or resources in states they expect to win or lose.
+In theory, candidates would focus on winning the states with the most electoral votes, as winning these states would be the easiest way to achieve an electoral majority.
+However, due to political polarization, most states are considered reliably Democratic or reliably Republican, making heavily campaigning in these states unproductive for candidates as the outcomes are generally predictable.
+Thus, in practice, presidential candidates concentrate their limited time and resources campaigning in states that they believe they can swing towards them or stop states from swinging away from them.

 Because of the electoral system, the campaigns are less concerned with increasing a candidate's national popular vote, tending instead to concentrate on the popular vote only in those states which will provide the electoral votes it needs to win the election, as many successful candidates have lost the popular vote but won the electoral college.

 In past electoral results, Republican candidates would have expected to easily win most of the mountain states and Great Plains, such as Idaho, Wyoming, the Dakotas, Montana, Utah, Kansas, Oklahoma, and Nebraska, most of the South, including Alabama, Mississippi, Louisiana, Arkansas, Tennessee, Kentucky, South Carolina, Missouri, Texas, and West Virginia, as well as Alaska.
 Democrats usually take the Mid-Atlantic states, including New York, New Jersey, Maryland, Virginia, and Delaware, New England, particularly Vermont, Massachusetts, Rhode Island, and Connecticut, the West Coast states of California, Oregon, Washington, Hawaii, and the Southwestern states of Colorado and New Mexico, as well as the Great Lakes states of Illinois and Minnesota.